So, you’re planning your Disney World vacation and you’ve narrowed your resorts down to the Polynesian or the Contemporary.

 Contemporary Resort – Rooms

 The Contemporary Resort has the largest rooms of the three Monorail Resorts.
-Like the rest of the resort, they aren’t heavily themed.
-The rooms keep with the resort’s modern vibe and are designed to look more like what you’d expect from a typical upscale hotel.
+They were also recently updated with a fun Incredibles family theme.
+The rooms keep with the resort’s modern vibe and are designed to look more like what you’d expect from a typical upscale hotel, so the theme is subtle.
 If you choose a Park View room, you’ll have a birds-eye-view of Magic Kingdom.
 Hard to beat that kind of scenery.

 Price & Value